Housing is the traditional major investment for Australians and over time it has served them very well.

 Investors may need to hold properties long term to make significant increases on purchase prices.

 Despite this, we feel property has a long term proven record of being a good investment in Australia.
 And, with increasing population, demand remain strong in capital cities.

 So, what does this all mean?
 The glut of new dwellings being constructed across the nation as well as the prospect of interest rate rises in the future are re-shaping market demand.
 For lenders, this market pressure and tightened regulation suggest more caution will be needed in approving applications.

 For investors, changing market demand will mean they need to select investments carefully and think long-term.
 In short - investing in the Australian property market has become more difficult.

 (1) Russell Investments 2016 Long-Term Investing Report

-If you require a business loan from $5,000 to $500,000 with no upfront fees then apply now!
+If you require a business loan up to $2,000,000 with no upfront fees then apply now!
 We'll have one of our loan consultants call you as soon as possible.